DO'S AND DON'TS

 Bleaching causes discolouration and reduces the vibrancy of the colours.
 It also damages the elasticity of the fabrics.

-Dry cleaning & tumble drying can cause shrinkage or colour fade.
-The high heat can damage the fabric fibres, resulting in the fabric breaking down quicker.
-I do not recommend ironing your swimwear.
-High heat non-steam irons can cause burns or leave unsightly shine marks.
-If you must, turn it inside out, use a steamer instead or iron on low with another fabric on top.
+Dry cleaning and tumble drying can cause shrinkage or colour fade.
+High heat damages fabric fibres, resulting in the fabric breaking down quicker.
+We do not recommend ironing your swimwear.
+High heat non-steam irons can cause burns or leave shine marks.
+If you must, turn it inside out, use a steamer, or iron on low with another fabric on top.

-If you soak your swimwear in detergent for too long, the colours or prints can cause colour bleeding.
-Plus salt water and chlorine can eat away at the metal pieces on your beachwear.
+If you soak your swimwear in detergent for too long, colours or prints can bleed.
+Salt water and chlorine can also damage metal pieces on your beachwear.

 ESSENTIAL CARE TIPS